Mrs. Rosalea Poling Miller

 Dear Mrs. Miller,

-How do I begin to tell you what a difference you made in our lives?
-You are
+How do I begin to tell you what a difference you made in our

 the one unforgettable teacher to many Glenville, West Virginia students.
 At